zenoamaro/react-quill/README.md

 ---

-💯 **ReactQuill 2.0 is out!**
+💯 **ReactQuill 2 is here!**

 ReactQuill is back, baby!
-Now fully TypeScript and React 16.
+Now fully written in TypeScript and React 16+.

 We worked hard to avoid introducing any behavioral changes.
 For the vast majority of the cases, no migration is necessary at all, and the upgrade is drop-in.
 However, support for long-deprecated props, the ReactQuill Mixin, and the Toolbar component have been removed.
 Be sure to read the [migration guide](#upgrading-to-react-quill-v2).